Ultra Corsica 2020 Rules

 No TV, film, or video crew, person, producer, director or other broadcast media representative may accompany or cover any racer or the race itself without the specific written permission of the race director.

-All racers who begin the event will receive an Ultra Corsica 2019 race shirt, hat, and a goodie bag with items and products from the race sponsors, as well an invitation to the post-race party (and for up to 2 crew members or pacers).
-All racers who officially complete the event will receive a finisher’s shirt and commemorative Ultra Corsica 2019 medal.
+All racers who begin the event will receive an Ultra Corsica 2020 a goodie bag with items and products from the race sponsors, as well an invitation to the pre-race diner and the post-race party (and for up to 2 crew members).
+All runners who officially complete the event will receive a commemorative Ultra Corsica 2020 medal.

 Rule Enforcement and Penalties